 We're not sure what the response will be, so we're calling this an "Experimental Forum" — if the experiment goes well, we'll keep it around, if not, we won't :)Click here to check out OnTrajectory OnReddit!

-We've made it easier to model the tax advantages of retirement plan contributions.
+We've made it easier to model the tax advantages of pre-tax retirement contributions.

 Now, when you designate contributions that typically occur "pre-tax" (such as those to a 401K or Traditional IRA), OnTrajectory automatically excludes those contributions from taxable Income — meaning you needn't adjust your tax-rate to account for those contributions.

-We've also added Retirement Plan Contributions to the "Incomes" data table so you can easily see all contributions excluded from taxable income, as shown below:
+We've also added Pre-Tax Retirement Contributions to the "Incomes" data table so you can easily see all contributions excluded from taxable income, as shown below:

 Tracking Progress is how you judge the validity of assumptions underpinning your Trajectory — by comparing calculated amounts to the real-world value of your accounts.